davidhu2000/react_redux_generator/README.md

 redux g reducer root
 ```

 This will generate a file `frontend/reducer/root_reducer.js`.
 The generator will search through the reducers folder to find all the reducers that are already there and create the necessary import statements and key value pairs for `combineReducers`.
+Whenever a new reducer is created, `root_reducer.js` will update to include the necessary `import` statement and key-value pair for `combineReducers`

 ```js
 import { combineReducers } from 'redux';